Élisabeth Borne

-Élisabeth Borne ([elizabɛt bɔʁn]; born 18 April 1961) is a French politician who has served as Prime Minister of France since May 2022.
+Élisabeth Borne ([elizabɛt bɔʁn]; born 18 April 1961) is a French politician who served as Prime Minister of France from May 2022 to January 2024, becoming the second woman to hold the position of Prime Minister and the first in 30 years.
+From December 2024 to October 2025, she served as the Minister of National Education, Higher Education and Research in the Bayrou government and first Lecornu government.
 She is a member of President Emmanuel Macron's party Renaissance.

 A civil engineer, government official and manager of state enterprises in the transport and construction sectors, Borne previously served as minister of transport (2017–2019) and minister of ecology (2019–2020).
 She was then minister of labour, employment and integration in the Castex government from 2020 to 2022.
 On 16 May 2022, President Macron appointed her as the next prime minister after Castex's resignation, as it is the tradition following the presidential elections in France.
-Borne is the second woman to hold the position after Édith Cresson, who served from 1991 to 1992.
+Borne led the centrist Ensemble coalition into the 2022 legislative election which resulted in a hung parliament: enjoying a 115-seat majority before the election, the ruling coalition was reduced to 251 seats (from 346), still emerging as the largest bloc in Parliament but 38 short of a majority.
+Unable to broker any deal with opposition parties to form a stable majority administration, Borne officially formed a minority government in July 2022.